 The simple average (non-volume weighted) price decreased $46 to $1,741 per pound, with 68% of transactions (one standard deviation) in the $928 to $2,554 per pound range.
 The average reported deal size was nominally unchanged at 2.4 pounds.
 In grams, the Spot price was $3.21 and the simple average price was $3.84.

-The relative frequency of trades for indoor flower increased by 1%.
-The relative frequency of deals for greenhouse product decreased by the same proportion, while that for outdoor flower was unchanged.
+The relative frequency of transactions for indoor flower decreased by almost 2% this week.
+The relative frequency of trades for greenhouse product increased by the same proportion, while that for deals for outdoor flower was steady.

 The relative volume of outdoor flower expanded by 1% this week.
 The relative volume of greenhouse product contracted by the same proportion, while that for warehouse flower was unchanged.

 U.S. Spot Prices ticked up at the end of last week, after having sold off rather sharply since June 2021, losing $170 per pound after large volume, legacy state pricing came under pressure.
 Given recent developments in such states, Cannabis Benchmarks inquired after current and expected price trends in Oregon, an especially hard-hit state.
 We learned there may not be a reprieve in downward price pressures from upcoming holiday sales, as we discuss in more detail in this week’s Premium Report.
 In California, some members of our Price Contributor Network have reported prices for greenhouse and outdoor-grown product falling sharply.
 As a result, they stated that some growers are choosing to store their recent harvests due to decreasing interest from buyers and in hope of rebounding prices.